Siddardar/metabase-iris-driver/README.md

 - `src/metabase/driver/iris_jdbc.clj`

    This is the main Clojure code that makes up the driver.
-The main heavy lifting is done by the provided generic `sql-jdbc` driver and you would need to investigate to figure out which methods you would need to overwrite for your DB and use case.
+Most of the heavy lifting is done by the provided generic `sql-jdbc` driver and you would need to investigate to figure out which methods you would need to overwrite for your DB and use case.
 Start by importing the functions that you need before registering the driver with the DeviceManager.
 Following that you need to define the features that IRIS supports as well as define the type mappings from Java to Metabase.
 These Java types are what the IRIS JDBC returns in the form of a ResultSet.

+   For convinience I have included the docstrings of all the available methods in the `driver-docs.txt` file.
+More information can be found [here](https://www.metabase.com/docs/latest/developers-guide/drivers/multimethods#listing-the-available-driver-multimethods) and on the [Metabase Github repository](https://github.com/metabase/metabase/tree/master/src/metabase/driver/sql_jdbc).

    #### Must implement mutimethods
    For any driver, there are two main methods that you must define: `jdbc-spec` which defines how a connection string to your database is constructed from the inputs given by the user (defined by `manifest-plugin.yaml`) and `sql-jdbc.conn/connection-details->spec` which transforms the generic Metabase DB definition into the parameters for `clojure.java.jdbc` which is needed to open a connection.
 Technically since `jdbc-spec` is just a helper method, you could write all the logic in `sql-jdbc.conn/connection-details->spec` but doing this way seems cleaner.